-The last step of Dr. Gottman’s Emotion Coaching system is to set limits while helping your child to problem solve.
-This should come naturally to any parent, as humans are drawn into the advice-giving stage of problem solving conversations.
-The conclusions that we have drawn in our own research mirror the findings of popular child psychologist and bestselling author Dr. Ginott, whose communication system involves the following principals:
+The last step of the Emotion Coaching system is to set limits while helping your child to problem-solve.
+This should come naturally to any parent, as humans are drawn into the advice-giving stage of problem-solving conversations.
+The Gottman research mirrors the findings of popular child psychologist and bestselling author Dr. Ginott, whose communication system involves the following principals:

 - Never deny or ignore a child’s feelings.

 - Only behavior is treated as unacceptable, not the child.